Ascentroid/Ascentroid/README.md

 ## Acknowledgments

 * Special thanks to <b>Diamond Wolf</b> for contributing a lot of feedback on the map kit while it was being developed.
 A lot of his ideas were incorporated into what you see.
 He also made the level in the campaign <b>Rubicon</b>, which was the first community-based level imported into Ascentroid using the map kit.
-* Special thanks to <b>[Blarget2](https://www.twitch.tv/blarget2)</b> for testing out the [Ascentroid Map Kit Setup Utility](https://github.com/Ascentroid/Ascentroid/blob/latest-stable/MapKit/Setup/AscMapKitSetup.zip), and being the first person to start using the map kit.
+* Special thanks to <b>[Blarget2](https://www.twitch.tv/blarget2)</b> for testing out the map kit first.
+* Special thanks to Arne for making DesLevelObj and allowing me to submit pull requests.
+* Special thanks to rethink for testing the map kit extensively and offering tons of suggestions/improvements.
+* Special thanks to Obi-Wan and rethink for helping test the entire game.

 ## <a name="contact"></a>Contact